- About

 - Coordinate a donor drive supporting the Immortal Phi Gam Project (organ and tissue donation)

-- Volunteer at a local community nonprofit
+- Volunteer at a local nonprofit

 Success in College